1917 Australian federal election

 The 1917 Australian federal election was held in Australia on 5 May 1917.
 All 75 seats in the House of Representatives and 18 of the 36 seats in the Senate were up for election.
 The incumbent Nationalist Party, led by Prime Minister Billy Hughes, defeated the opposition Labor Party led by Frank Tudor in a landslide.

 Hughes, at the time a member of the ALP, had become prime minister when Andrew Fisher retired in 1915.
 The Australian Labor Party split of 1916 over the conscription issue had led Hughes and 24 other pro-conscription Labor MPs to split off as the National Labor Party, which was able to form a minority government supported by the Commonwealth Liberal Party under Joseph Cook.
 Later that year, National Labor and the Liberals merged to form the Nationalist Party, with Hughes as leader and Cook as deputy leader.
 The election was fought in the aftermath of the 1916 plebiscite on conscription, which had been narrowly defeated.
 The Nationalists won a decisive victory, securing the largest majority government since Federation.
 The ALP suffered a large electoral swing against it, losing almost seven percentage points of its vote share compared with 1914.
 The swing was magnified by the large number of former Labor MPs who followed Hughes out of the party.
 This election would be the last federal election using the first past the post election system as Australia switched to the preferential voting system in 1919.

-This is the first of two elections (the other in 1922 also with Hughes as the incumbent Prime Minister), in which the incumbent Prime Minister, Hughes, had successfully transferred to another seat.

-At this election, Hughes had abandoned West Sydney, which he won with 75.3% of the vote as the Labor candidate at the previous election in 1914, and moved to Bendigo instead, winning it as the Nationalist candidate: unlike 1922, Hughes made his seat transfer in 1917 by defeating that seat's incumbent member, Alfred Hampson, for re-election, the only time that an incumbent Prime Minister has defeated another MP for his seat.

-Except for the 1917 and 1922 elections, all other elections have seen the incumbent Prime Minister recontest the seat that they held prior to the election.
+Background

+Labor split and aftermath

+In November 1916 the ALP formally split over the issue of conscription, following the referendum defeat of the government's proposal to require conscript soldiers to serve overseas.
+Hughes and his supporters were expelled from the ALP and formed a separate National Labor Party (NLP), continuing to govern in minority with the support of the Liberal Party despite holding only 16 out of 75 seats in the House.
+The remnant ALP, now led by Frank Tudor, retained its Senate majority, making the passage of legislation difficult.

+Discussions around an alliance between the NLP and the Liberals began shortly after the split.
+Although Hughes would have preferred a national unity government of all parties, the ALP was unwilling to co-operate and by mid-December 1916 Hughes had accepted the principle that Liberals would have to join his cabinet.
+Negotiations between Hughes and Liberal leader Joseph Cook lasted for a couple of months, with terms finally agreed by Hughes on 31 January 1917 and approved by the Liberal Party.
+A new coalition ministry was sworn in on 17 February, with Cook taking the second rank in cabinet and the Liberals gaining five out of the nine portfolios.